The User’s Guide must be reviewed prior to use of the neurostimulation system for detailed disclosure.

 Theft detectors and metal screening devices.
 Certain types of antitheft devices, such as those used at entrances/exits of department stores, libraries, and other public establishments, and/or airport security screening devices may affect stimulation.
 It is possible that patients who are implanted with nonadjacent multiple leads and/or patients who are sensitive to low stimulation thresholds may experience a momentary increase in their perceived stimulation, which has been described by some patients as uncomfortable or jolting.
 Use caution when approaching such a device and request assistance to bypass the device.
 If you must proceed through the device, turn off the stimulator and proceed with caution, ensuring to move through the device quickly.

-Control of Your Programmer.
-Keep your programmer out of the hands of children in order to avoid the potential of damage or unauthorized change in stimulation parameters.
+Control of your programmer.
+Keep your programmer out of the hands of children in order to avoid potential damage or unauthorized change in stimulation parameters.

-Physician Instructions.
+Physician instructions.
 Always follow the programs and therapy instructions established for you by your physician.
-Failure to do so may cause the therapy to be less effective in providing pain relief.
+If you do not, the therapy may be less effective in providing pain relief.

-Magnet Usage.
-The magnet provided with your IPG system is a high-powered magnet intended for use solely with the IPG system.
-Keep it away from watches, credit cards, computer disks and other magnetic sensitive items to avoid damaging them.
-Always place the “keeper bar” on the magnet when not in use.
+Magnet usage.
+The magnet provided with the system is a high-powered magnet intended for use solely with the system.
+Keep it away from watches, credit cards, computer disks, and other magnetically sensitive items to avoid damaging them.
+Always place the keeper bar on the magnet when not in use.

-Cellular Phones.
-The effect of cellular phones on implantable neurostimulation systems is unknown and patients should avoid placing cellular phones directly over the device.
+Mobile phones.
+The effect of mobile phones on implantable neurostimulation systems is unknown; patients should avoid placing mobile phones directly over the device.

-The implantation of a neurostimulation system involves risk.
-In addition to those risks commonly associated with surgery, the following risks are also associated with implantation, and/or use of a neurostimulation system:
+In addition to those risks commonly associated with surgery, the following risks are associated with implanting or using this neurostimulation system: